Careers360 Logo

 Answer:

-The answer is the option (i), (ii), and (iii) Metallic hydrides are deficient of Hydrogen, Metallic hydrides conduct heat and electricity, and Ionic hydrides do not conduct electricity in solid-state.
+The answer is the option (i), (ii), and (iii).
+Metallic hydrides are deficient of Hydrogen, Metallic hydrides conduct heat and electricity, and Ionic hydrides do not conduct electricity in the solid state.

 NCERT Exemplar Class 11 Chemistry Solutions Chapter 9: Short Answer Type